SWCG LogoThe Southwest Costumers Guild

 Guild Activities

 SWCG hosted Costume-Con 30 on May 11-14, 2012 at the Tempe Mission Palms Hotel.
-Check out professional photographer
+Click the link to see some pictures from the "Sick Pups" archive.

 Randall & Jean at Steampunk Street II in downtown Mesa, April, 2011.